 We’ve launched a funding opportunity to help our student club complete the H2-Flo Hydrogen liquifier + refueling station.
 What could be the first in Washington State!
 Here is a video discussing the project:

 Your tax-deductible donations will primarily fund the final pieces of equipment necessary to make our demonstrator field-implementable.
 Most specifically, we need a commercial grade Stirling Cycle precooler, a hydrogen compressor, an electrolyzer, and the dispensing interface.
 Our overall goal of $450,000 will allow us to realize the first hydrogen refueling station in Washington State.
-In return for your generosity, you will receive a gift commensurate with the level of your donation (yes the levels are cummulative):

 The Spectrum of Humanity’s Evolution Involves Hydrogen